-- Build your communications strategy around the building’s floor plan as in cakes to be offered first to radio staff in the basement; then regional TV journalists on the lower-ground floor; then national news presenters on the first floor and international teams on the second.
+- Build your communications strategy around the building’s floor plan (as in cakes to be offered first to radio staff in the basement; then regional journalists on the lower-ground; national news teams on the first floor and international on the second).

 - Be baffled when no one’s interested in mentioning your cakes on the news.